rubensworks/PhD-Thesis/content/preface.md

 and on the other hand everyone that has directly or indirectly supported this work.

 I thank all my current and past IDLab colleagues from our Semantic Web office:
-Anastasia, Ben, Brecht, Dieter D. P., Dieter D. W., Dörthe, Erik, Gerald, Harm, Julián, Joachim, Laurens, Martin, Miel, Pieter H., Pieter C., Ruben, Sven, Tom.
+Anastasia, Ben, Brecht, Dieter D. P., Dieter D. W., Dörthe, Erik, Gerald, Harm, Julián, Joachim, Laurens, Martin, Miel, Pieter H., Pieter C., Ruben, Sven, Tom.
 Each of them has shaped this research in one way or another.
 Either by providing feedback, coming up with new ideas that inspired me, or by simply offering help when I needed it.
 In particular, I thank Ruben for his tireless enthusiasm and motivation.